umbraco/UmbracoDocs/Reference/Routing/IISRewriteRules/index.md

+---
+versionFrom: 6.0.0
+---

 # IIS Rewrite Rules

 If you require static rewrites you should use IIS Rewrite rules.
 This is an IIS plugin that exists outside of Umbraco but should be installed by the vast majority of hosting providers.
 [There is a significant amount of documentation](https://www.iis.net/learn/extensions/url-rewrite-module) for doing static rewrites with IIS Rewrite rules.
 This documentation will list some basic examples with links to some reference sites.

 ## Enabling the rules